leafo/pgmoon/README.md

 Any queries with no result set or updated rows will return `true`.

-This method also supports sending multiple queries at once by separating them with a `;`.
+When using the *simple protocol* (calling the function with a single string), you can send multiple queries at once by separating them with a `;`.
 The number of queries executed is returned as a second return value after the result object.
 When more than one query is executed then the result object changes slightly.
-It becomes a array table holding all the individual
+It becomes a array table holding all the individual results:
-results:

 ```lua
 local res, num_queries = pg:query([[